The Australian Government provides an income tested rebate to help people meet the cost of private health insurance.

 - have a complying health insurance product (CHIP) that provides hospital treatment, general treatment (also known as ancillary or extras) cover or both; and

 Note: Single parents and couples (including de facto couples) are subject to the family tiers.
 For families with children, the thresholds are increased by $1,500 for each child after the first.
-The Lifetime Health Cover (LHC) component of a premium is not eligible for the private health insurance rebate.
+These thresholds increase annually, based on growth in the Average Weekly Ordinary Time Earnings.
+Income thresholds are indexed on 1 July.

 The tiers are based on your income for Medicare levy surcharge purposes.

 To work out which tier you are in, use the Australian Taxation Office calculator